banq/jdonframework/readme.txt

 ------------------

 compilr source:
-  ANT: press enter "ant" to compile and package a .jar file under "dist"  directory .
   MAVEN: press enter "mvn package" to compile and package a .jar file

 apply jdonframework.jar to your project:
-  ANT: copy all .jar files "dist"  directory to your project classpath.
   MAVEN:
     <dependency>
         <groupId>org.jdon</groupId>